 If your home was sold by the trustee in a foreclosure auction for more money than you owed on the balance of the loan, you are entitled to the difference (CIVIL CODE SECTION 2945-2945.11).
-For example, if you owed $500,000 on your mortgage at the time of the trustee sale date, and the home sold in auction for $750,000, you would be entitled to the excess, or surplus funds of $250,000.
+For example, if you owed $500,000 on your mortgage at the time of the trustee sale date, and the home sold at auction for $750,000, you would be entitled to the excess or surplus funds of $250,000.

 Call us if this happened to you:

 - Your home was sold in foreclosure for more than the loan balance owed

 - You had equity in your home before it was sold by the lender in foreclosure

 - You received a letter from the foreclosure trustee notifying you about surplus funds

 Our foreclosure attorneys are helping more clients recover surplus funds from foreclosure sales than ever before because of the recovering economy and recent increase in housing market prices.
 We are here to help Californians find out how much they are actually owned by the trustee in surplus foreclosure funds – and how to get that money back quickly.